TheD4nM4n/admin/README.md

 # Features

 This is a work in progress.
-WOrk will continue at the pace of the developer(s).
+Work will continue at the pace of the developer(s).